participation roles lab

 For many people, the lab becomes a first encounter with relational fieldwork.

-Those who want to continue practicing often join School of the Small and Imperfect, the ongoing weekly practice environment where participation literacy deepens over time.
+Some participants later choose to continue exploring this work inside School of the Small and Imperfect, the ongoing weekly practice environment.

 Details